 In a custodial account, for example, a custodian is appointed to oversee the investment and distribution of account assets until the minor child attains the age of either eighteen or twenty-one, as specified in your will.
-Alternately, you can create a trust to hold the assets for a minor child.
+Alternatively, you can create a trust to hold the assets for a minor child.
 A trust provides more flexibility than a custodial account, allowing you to provide a trustee with directions as to the distribution and use of the assets in the trust.
 For example, although you might want distribution to occur upon the child’s attaining age thirty (30), you can make specific exceptions for distributions before that time for the child’s health, support, and education, or for specific anticipated expenses you specify, like the purchase of a vehicle or the down payment for a house.

-With the help of an estate planning attorney, you can provide for the risk of a tragic circumstance where your entire family perishes in a common accident or your descendants do not survive to the final distribution of all your assets.
-You may wish to consider for the distribution of your assets among more remote family members, such as parents, siblings, and nieces and nephews.
+With the help of an estate planning attorney, you can provide for the risk of a tragic circumstance where your entire family perishes in a common accident or your descendants do not survive the final distribution of all your assets.
+You may wish to consider the distribution of your assets among more remote family members, such as parents, siblings, and nieces and nephews.
 You may also consider charitable organizations, such as a local or national nonprofit organization that provides services for which you have a passion.

 If you have additional estate planning questions, please contact a member of Barrett McNagny's Estate Planning and Administration section.